Moving to France with Babies and Toddlers

 Childcare Options for Babies in France

-In France, there are both public and privately run nurseries in bigger towns and cities, which are known as crèches or haltes garderies and they welcome babies from the age of 3 months, until they head off to maternelle school.
+In France, there are both public and privately run nurseries in bigger towns and cities, which are known as crèches or haltes garderies and they welcome babies from the age of three months, until they head off to maternelle school.
 Public nurseries are organised and funded by both regional and local authorities and for us Brits are incredibly cheap compared to the private nursery system we’re familiar with in the UK.
 As you would expect, private nurseries fees vary, depending on supply and demand and location.

 What you might find in very small communities, is that places are hard to find and you may need to join a waiting list.
 Either way, French crèches are, generally speaking, really well organised, welcoming places for parents and babies to integrate into their new lives.